-Reassure your student that she was accepted to college because the school believes in her and she will be able to succeed even if college is “hard.”
+Reassure your student that they were accepted to college because the school believes in them and they will be able to succeed even if college is “hard.”

-Help your student think about what she means when she worries about college being “hard.
+Help your student think about what they mean when they worry about college being “hard.”

-Help your student understand that challenge and facing difficult things can be a positive experience and make her a stronger person, as well as a better student.
+Help your student understand that challenge and facing difficult things can be a positive experience and make someone a stronger person, as well as a better student.

 Help your student plan to succeed:

-- Help her think about how much time she needs to spend studying.
+- Help they think about how much time they need to spend studying.

-- Help her think about how she can find something interesting and meaningful – even in required classes that she is not looking forward to taking.
+- Help them think about how they can find something interesting and meaningful – even in required classes that they are not looking forward to taking.

-- Help your student prepare for the differences between high school and college – including a different level and way of thinking about her learning.
+- Help your student prepare for the differences between high school and college – including a different level and way of thinking about their learning.

-- Help your student work to recognize the links between pre-requisite and early courses and the later courses she will need to take.
+- Help your student work to recognize the links between pre-requisite and early courses and the later courses they will need to take.

-- Help your student look for the internal motivation that will drive her forward.
+- Help your student look for the internal motivation that will drive them forward.

 “Hard” may be a frame of mind.
-Help your student remember her goals and be prepared to rise to the challenges she may face.
+Help your student remember their goals and be prepared to rise to the challenges they may face.